InsightSoftwareConsortium/ITK/Modules/Beta/Montage/README.md

 License
 -------

-This code is copyrighted by the Insight Software Consortium, and it is distributed under the Apache 2 license.
+This code is copyrighted by the NumFOCUS, and it is distributed under the Apache 2 license.

 Acknowledgements